 Discipleship.
 It’s a word for the passionate Christian: the ones who simply refuse to accept mediocrity in their own lives or in the life of the Church around them.

 Discipleship.
-It is a word that denotes submission, obedience, and respect.
+It is a word that denotes challenge, exhortation, and life-transformation.
 Mentoring and life-coaching, on the other hand, denote suggestions, encouragements, and tidbits of wisdom.
 Discipleship oversees change, growth, and reformation.
 Life-coaching, on the other hand, oversees people who are set on doing things their own way while graciously enduring casual, non-preachy input over steaming coffee mugs and chocolate bon-bons.